-Appendix [X]# to ACC [C5]#
+Appendix [X]# to ACC [V:2]#

+[For contracts with contract measures to prevent non-payment of wages]

-Guidelines on Scope and Contents of Subcontractor Management Plan
+Guidelines on Scope and Contents of the Subcontractor Management Plan

 The Subcontractor Management Plan shall include (but not limited to) the following:

 Scope of works to be subcontracted including the form and extent of subcontracting arrangement such as labour only, labour and plant, labour and material, plant only, lump sum or any other combination of types.
 Proof of ownership of construction plant and material shall be addressed.
-The scope of works to be subcontracted shall comply with the relevant contractual provisions (i.e. the ACC for Limiting the Tiers of Subcontracting).
+The scope of works to be subcontracted shall comply with the relevant contractual provisions (i.e. ACC Clause V:3 on Limiting Tiers of Subcontracting).

 Particulars of subcontracts (irrespective of tiers) as required under the Template under Table 1.

-The Contractor’s approach to demand/ensure his subcontractor(s) to a) abstain from subcontracting the whole of the works subcontracted to him/them, and b) report upwards his/their subcontracting arrangement and any subsequent changes with written declarations of no “hidden” subcontracts for any part of the works subcontracted to any of them.
+The Contractor’s approach to demand/ensure its Subcontractor(s) to a) abstain from subcontracting the whole of the works subcontracted to it/them, and b) report upwards its/their subcontracting arrangement and any subsequent changes with written declarations of no “hidden” subcontracts for any part of the works subcontracted to any of them.

-The Contractor’s proposed measures for supervision of the works and monitoring of the performance of subcontractors, particularly the aspects of the works programming, quality and safety of the works and environmental protection.
+The Contractor’s proposed measures for supervision of the works and monitoring of the performance of Subcontractors, particularly the aspects of the works programming, quality and safety of the works and environmental protection.

-The Contractor’s proposed measures for monitoring the performance of the subcontractors in complying with the requirements in the contract in reporting site accidents.
+The Contractor’s proposed measures for monitoring the performance of the Subcontractors in complying with the requirements in the contract in reporting site accidents.

-The Contractor’s approach to ensure all subcontractors, irrespective of tiers, to incorporate the Mandatory Subcontract Conditions for Prohibition of Imposing Administrative Charges for Reporting of Site Accidents and Elimination of Under-reporting of Site Accidents
+The Contractor’s approach to ensure all Tier Subcontractors to incorporate the Mandatory Subcontract Conditions for Prohibition of Imposing Administrative Charges for Reporting of Site Accidents and Elimination of Under-reporting of Site Accidents as stipulated in the Appendix to ACC Clause V:7(1)(i).

-Criteria for selection of subcontractor(s) involving trade(s) not available in the Registered Specialist Trade Contractors Scheme (RSTCS).
+Criteria for selection of Subcontractor(s) involving trade(s) not available in the Registered Specialist Trade Contractors Scheme (RSTCS).

-The Contractor’s approach to ensure all his subcontractor(s) (irrespective of tiers) to adopt written contracts in his/their subcontracting and that all the subcontract(s) comply with the requirements as stipulated in the Contract (i.e. ACC for Subcontract conditions) and incorporate the Mandatory Subcontract Conditions for Security of Payment.
+The Contractor’s approach to ensure all its Tier Subcontractor(s) to adopt written contracts in its/their subcontracting and that all the subcontract(s) comply with the requirements as stipulated in the contract (i.e. ACC Clause V:7 on Subcontract Conditions) and incorporate the Mandatory Subcontract Conditions for Security of Payment as stipulated in the Appendix to ACC Clause VIII:1.

-Details of the Contractor’s Management Team, as required in the Contract (i.e. the ACC for Contractor’s Management Team), employed on direct supervision and management of subcontractor(s).
-An organization chart showing the responsibilities of the Contractor’s direct staff in supervision and management of his subcontractor(s) shall be submitted.
+Details of the Contractor’s Management Team, as required in the contract (i.e. ACC Clause IV:1 on Contractor’s Management Team), employed on direct supervision and management of Subcontractor(s).
+An organization chart showing the responsibilities of the Contractor’s direct staff in supervision and management of its Subcontractor(s) shall be submitted.

-Declaration through the standard declaration form that members of staff on the Contractor’s Management Team are prohibited to be given a subcontract to any part of the works or to have a vested interest in any of the subcontractors irrespective of tiers.
+Declaration through the standard declaration form that members of staff on the Contractor’s Management Team are prohibited to be given a subcontract to any part of the works or to have a vested interest in any of the Tier Subcontractor(s).

-The Contractor’s proposed measures to ensure the compliance with the implementation of the system of payment of wages to the Site Workers as stipulated in the Contract (i.e. ACC for Payment of Wages of Site Workers).
-The Contractor’s proposed measures for ensuring timely payments to subcontractor(s) and payments by subcontractor(s) to subcontractor(s) of lower tiers.
+The Contractor’s proposed measures to ensure the compliance with the implementation of the system of payment of wages to the Site Workers as stipulated in the contract (i.e. ACC Clause IV:4 on Non-Payment of Wages and Section 6.7 of the Scope).
+The Contractor’s proposed measures for ensuring timely payments to Subcontractor(s) and payments by Subcontractor(s) to subcontractor(s) of lower tiers.

 [NB.
 The above items are not exhaustive.
-The Contractor can add any other items, which he considers pertinent to the proper management of his subcontractor(s).]
+The Contractor can add any other items, which it considers pertinent to the proper management of its Subcontractor(s).]

 Internal Note: